CameronRosencutter/holbertonschool-printf/README.md

+# Synopsis

+This is simply the printf function used to print and display the desired content.

-# holbertonschool-printf
+#

-Insert the text here/